The IND in figures

 Asylum: First asylum applications

-In August, the IND made decisions on 1,540 first asylum applications.
-This was fewer than budgeted (2,820) and also fewer than the previous month (2,300).
-This is due to a lower number of decisions in the general and extended asylum procedures (track 4).
-The number of incoming applications was 2,610, consistent with July, but lower compared to August 2023 (3,300).
+In September, the IND made 1,470 decisions on first asylum applications.
+This was lower than the budgeted figure (2,820) and also lower than the previous month (1,540).
+This is due to a reduced number of decisions in the general and extended asylum procedures (track 4).
+The number of incoming applications was 2,920, higher than in the past two months, but lower compared to September 2023 (3,640).

 Asylum: Dublin procedure (Track 1)

-In the Dublin procedure, the IND made more decisions than budgeted in August (260).
-The total came to 420 decisions.
-In July, there were 360.
-Consequently, the number of pending applications slightly decreased from 2,160 to 2,050.
+In the Dublin procedure, the IND made 380 decisions in September.
+This is more than budgeted (260).
+There were 260 applications received, resulting in a decrease in the number of pending applications from 2,120 to 1,990.

 Asylum: Safe Country procedure (track 2)